FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 At the root of this repository are these folders:

-* source/include : Cellular API definitions
-* source/include/common : reusable common code that implements the standard AT commands defined by 3GPP TS v27.007
+* source : reusable common code that implements the standard AT commands defined by 3GPP TS v27.007.
-* modules : vendor-specific code that implements non-3GPP AT commands for each cellular modem
+* modules : vendor-specific code that implements non-3GPP AT commands for each cellular modem.
-* docs : documentations
+* docs : documentations.
+* test : unit test and cbmc.
+* tools : tools for Coverity static analysis and CMock.

 ## Integrate FreeRTOS Cellular Interface with MCU platforms